ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 My God, young dad, it's so worth it.

-***

-## Present Nostalgia

-On particularly taxing days, I find my mind drifting back to those bachelor days of mine.
-Yeah, you know, the time when I was probably depressed.
-Those are the times that I fantasize about now as a dad.
-Sure, that was maybe the bleakest time in my life, seemingly waiting forever for something to break in my favor.

-But man that kid had so much free time.
-He had so much time to dream about possibilities.
-To sit around and stoop in his sadness.
-What a gift.

-I keep coming back to time because I believe parenthood is the first instance when you truly begin to realize it's worth.
-That gift of time that I had as a younger man has been cashed in for short, frenetic days of screaming kids and leaking diapers.
-For first year molars and gymnastics classes.

-You barely have enough time to think, let alone dream.

-I'm nostalgic for that period of my life.
-I know I'll be nostalgic for this period of life right now.
-Try to live with a present nostalgia.
-Realizing that I'm going to miss these days immensely, so I need to make sure I live in them fully present.

-Ending: "present" nostalgia.
-Look at the things I know I'll look back on from this time and feel that presence now.
-House we live in, way the light comes through the trees, children young, etc.

-I've got a front row seat right now to what I will likely later consider to be the best times of my life.

 Because before I know it, I'll be sitting across the table from a young father asking me "How did you do it?
 Raise your kids, stay married, keep your sanity?"

 And I'll tell him, "I did it by savoring every moment that I could..."